Magora-IOS/MAGDebugKit/README.md

 6. Simple filesystem browser and files previewer.

+7. Custom actions with easy access from any screen.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.